romilvikani/Vlg-Project/README.md

    Similarly, gt_box_np is converted to a tensor and stored in gt_boxes_tensors.

    The non-background classes start counting at 1 index.
-So to start counting at the zeroth index we shift the classes by 1 index using class_id_decrement variable and store it    in tensor
+So to start counting at the zeroth index we shift the classes by 1 index using class_id_decrement variable and store it    in tensor 'zero_indexed_groundtruth_classes' which are then converted to one_hot_tensors in the next line.

+10. The SSD ResNet50 checkpoint is downloaded.

+11. The pipeline configuration is loaded here and a detection model is built using the model_builder library.
+Also the num_classes is overridden to be 1 here as it is 90 initially as we are using a COCO architecture which has 90 classes by default.